-- The tallest volcano in the entire solar system is on Mars.
+- The tallest volcano in the entire Solar System is on Mars.
 This volcano is called Olympus Mons and is 13 miles (21 kilometres) high.
 The highest volcano on Earth is Hawaii’s Mauna Loa which is 6.3miles (10 kilometres) and less than half the size of Olympus Mons.
 The volume contained inside Olympus Mons is also roughly 100 times more than that inside Mauna Loa.

 - Mars experiences some massive dust storms.
-These can cover the entire planet and the dust can travel up to 66 miles per hour!
+These can cover the entire planet, and the dust can travel up to 66 miles per hour!

 - There are currently two NASA rovers on Mars collecting data from the planet.
-These are called Curiosity and Opportunity, they are constantly providing new information about Mars.
+These are called Curiosity and Opportunity, and they are constantly providing new information about Mars.